DIRECTOR OF COUNSELING SERVICES

-Bridgewater College and the Office of Student Life invites applicants for a Director of Counseling Services.
-Reporting to the Associate Dean of Students for Health and Wellness, the Director of Counseling Services provides oversight and management for all fundamental counseling and psychological services at the College.
-The Director is the primary decision-maker regarding allocation of psychological resources, and as such, has responsibility for budget management, office administration, implementation of technology, staff allocation, and oversees the development and implementation of a variety of services, programs, and activities designed to address student emotional health needs that contribute to the overall wellbeing of the student population, ensuring that the scope and delivery of mental and behavioral health services provided to undergraduate and graduate students are aligned with student needs.
+Bridgewater College invites applicants for a Director of Counseling Services.
+Reporting to the Associate Vice President for Student Life, the Director of Counseling Services provides oversight and management for all fundamental counseling and psychological services at the College and is charged with ensuring the scope and delivery of services are aligned with student needs.

-Though not exhaustive, essential responsibilities of the Director include the following:
+Though not exhaustive, the essential responsibilities of the Director include the following:

 ADDITIONAL INFORMATION: Email firstname.lastname@example.org

 APPLY: Please complete the online application at www.bridgewater.edu/careers, supplying a CV and cover letter demonstrating your interest and ability, along with names and contact information of three references.
 Please direct queries to Human Resources (email@example.com.)

 DEADLINE: Review of applications will begin immediately and continue until the positions are filled.